dipkamal/FACE/README.md

 Here, $h(\cdot)$ denotes the classifier head that maps activations to logits, and $\lambda > 0$ controls the trade-off between reconstruction fidelity and predictive faithfulness.

 ## Requirements
-The current implementation is on PyTorch and requires some existing libraries that you can install using the following file:
+The current implementation is on Python3 and PyTorch.
+In addition to numpy, it requires some existing libraries that you can install using the following file:
 ```
 pip install -r requirements.txt
 ```